Finding a replacement tenant

-A tenant may be able to end their tenancy by assigning it to a new tenant.
+A tenant may be able to end their tenancy by getting permission from their landlord to find a replacement tenant.

 Assignment of tenancy